 Home solar power systems are reliable, and they need very little maintenance.
 But solar power systems aren’t perfect, they can stop generating power.
 If you don’t continuously monitor your system, it could stop producing power, and you wouldn’t know about it until you receive an unexpectedly large electric bill.
 Should that happen, you’d lose out on the power your system would have produced while it was down.
 Unless you own a Freedom Forever™ solar power system…

 The Freedom Forever™ 25-year performance guarantee

-Freedom Forever guarantees that if your system stops producing power, it’s on us.
+Freedom Forever guarantees that if your system stops producing power, and it’s our fault, it’s on us.
 We will pay you for the amount of guaranteed power you lost while your system was down.
+The amount of compensation you will receive will be agreed to in your contract with us.
 Additionally, we monitor your system for you, so you don’t have to watch it.
 Other companies don’t monitor your system, and certainly, don’t make our guarantee.
 If you get that nightmare bill on their watch, well, it’s your problem, not theirs.